How to estimate the age of an old singing bowl from the Himalayas

 One of the best ways to date a singing bowl, or at least verify that it is very likely over 100 years old is through the sound.
 There are no new singing bowls on the market with the richness of good quality old singing bowls.
 The superior sound of antique singing bowls may have to do with metal composition, manufacturing methods or some changes that take place in singing bowls over the course of time.

 It, of course, may also have to do with the fact that these singing bowls were made by masters with the intent of being instruments of sound.
 With Himalayan singing bowls it would make sense that ones that were produced and used with spiritual intent would have special discernible sound characteristics.
 I have been told that antique brass Western musical instruments also have richer sounds than modern ones.
-Be sure to visit our page on sound healing.

 It is the judgment of other experts that the types of singing bowls you see on this website are between 80 and 800 years old with the vast majority dating from the 16th to 19th centuries.
 Believe me, I’d love to assign a date to each of the singing bowls but I have not been able to find an objective source with sufficient specificity to do so with confidence.

-To be clear – Best Singing Bowls are antiques singing bowls, as old as any available in the West.
+To be clear – Best Singing Bowls are antique singing bowls, as old as any available in the West.
 However, between the inconsistencies in the stories I’ve been told and the generalities used in dating gestalts I’ve seen, no precise dates can be assigned.
 My own sense of integrity says it is better to use generalities that are supportable than comforting but questionable specificity.